sodadata/docs/soda-cloud/quick-start.md

 * Add people, roles or channels to alert: `your slack channel`, if using Slack
 * Notify about: `Critical Alerts`
 * Frequency: `Immediately`
-2. When Soda Cloud runs its next scheduled scan of your data source, it runs the test you just created in your monitor to determine if the average of the values in the size column exceeds 5300.
-If the test fails (which it will, for this tutorial!), the failure triggers the alert you defined and sends a notification to the Slack channel you identified in your monitor, or your email address if you do not use Slack.
+2. When Soda Cloud runs its next scheduled scan of your data source, it runs the test you just created in your monitor.
+If the test fails, the failure triggers the alert you defined and sends a notification to the Slack channel you identified in your monitor, or your email address if you do not use Slack.

 Refer to [Create monitors and alerts]({% link soda-cloud/monitors.md %}) for further details.